-When your child gets sick, you want to make her feel better as soon as possible.
+When your child gets sick, you want to make them feel better as soon as possible.
 To do so safely, it’s important to follow careful guidelines to ensure that they get the medication they need.

 If they're not used correctly, over-the-counter (OTC) children’s medicines can cause serious, even life-threatening complications.
 These tips can help you avoid that.

 1. Read the Drug Facts label every time you use a medicine.

 - The active ingredients